Mahjong Etiquette and Superstitions Every Player Should Know

 • Touching tiles before your turn: Wait until the previous player has completed their discard

-• Excessive celebration: While joy at winning is natural, over-the-top gloating is disrespectful
+• Excessive celebration: While winning is exciting, over-the-top gloating is considered disrespectful.

 • Commenting on discards: Don’t critique other players’ choices or groan when someone discards a tile you needed